White Bean Tuna Salad

 Recipe Ingredients:

-Here’s everything you’ll need to make this recipe along with how to prep.
-See the tuna salad recipe card below for the exact quantities.
+Here’s everything you’ll need to make this White Bean Tuna Salad recipe.
+See the recipe card below for the exact quantities.

 Ingredients in glass bowls.